 Students will be introduced to the basic concepts and functions associated with keeping the electronic health records while exploring technology requirements and related options.
 Through this course, students will gain an understanding of the importance of privacy, confidentiality and security while maintaining patient information within the healthcare environment.

 HIM 1160 - Medical Office Coding Concepts

-Introduction to principles and conventions for assigning ICD-10 and CPT codes to patient encounter for billing physician services.
+Introduction to principles and conventions for assigning ICD-10-CM and CPT codes to patient encounter for billing physician services.
 Students should possess proficiency in basic medical terminology.

 HIM 1165 - Drug Classification for Coding